rootshellace/password_generator/README.md

 Characters that can be used

-You have the option to use in the generated password the following:
+You have the option to use in the generated password any combination of uppercase characters, lowercase characters, numeric characters or symbol characters.
+If you don't choose any and will press generate, you will get a pop-up letting you know that you didn't select anything and lowercase will be set as default option.

--> uppercase characters
--> lowercase characters
--> numeric characters
--> symbol characters

 Password length